 Nicknamed the “Garden City” for it’s numerous gardens and abundant green space, Victoria has been dubbed “the most British city in North America” and is renown for it’s colonial architecture and old-world charm.

 Blessed with the world’s most northernmost Mediterranean climate, this city of 360,000 is a perfect base from which to enjoy the wealth of eco-tourism opportunities offered in what has been dubbed “Canada’s Pacific Playground”.

 Here’s a quick summary of things you can expect to see in Victoria:

 One of the most beautiful harbours in the world, Victoria’s Inner Harbour is filled with local artists and musicians and is known to host many festivals in the summertime.

-The area also serves as a hub for whale watching, float planes and eco tourism businesses, making it very popular with visitors.
+The area also serves as a hub for the best Victoria whale watching, float planes and eco tourism businesses, making it very popular with visitors.